 It is believed that this treatment thickens the outer layer of your skin, which effectively helps in reducing sweating.
 It has shown to significantly reduce sweating, however, would require at least 4 sessions (30-40 minutes session) to see a significant result.

-Botox, which is also known as Botulinum Toxin effectively blocks the receptors in your palm from signaling the sweat glands to start sweating.
+Botox, It is also known as Botulinum Toxin effectively blocks the receptors in your palm from signaling the sweat glands to start sweating.

 It is a 6-month treatment and involves injecting Botox into your skin.